-Benefits of using Medical Marijuana in 2018
+Benefits of using Medical Marijuana

 Medical marijuana is legal in several states and can provide benefits for people with a wide variety of medical issues.
 A doctor can prescribe cannabis (medical marijuana) for different conditions.
 Most commonly, cannabis is prescribed for the relief of extreme pain.
 Cannabis is a natural medicine that can help alleviate the symptoms of several different medical problems.
 It can treat conditions that occur often and affect many people, as well as the symptoms associated with serious, life threatening illnesses.